nextflow-io/nextflow/docs/container.rst

 your pipeline execution.

 .. warning::
-    Nextflow automatically manages the file system mounts each time a container is launched depending on the process input files.
-Note, however, that when a process input is a *symbolic link* file, the linked file **must** be stored in the same folder where the symlink is located, or any its sub-folder.
+    Nextflow automatically manages the file system mounts whenever a container is launched depending on the process input files.
+However, when a process input is a *symbolic link*, the linked file **must** be stored in the same folder where the symlink is located, or a sub-folder of it.
 Otherwise the process execution will fail because the launched container won't be able to access the linked file.

 Multiple containers